c1570/c64-dead-test/README.md

 ```

 ### Keyboard check
-The keyboard checks is active for some seconds, during which you can press some keys, or move the joystick.
+The keyboard check is active for some seconds, during which you can press some keys, or move the joystick.
 The two bars of stars are the bit patterns of $DC00/$DC01.
 Leftmost position of the first bar is PA7, rightmost position is PA0; leftmost for the second is PB7, rightmost is PB0.
 For example, `0******* *******0` means the key at position PA7/PB0 has been pressed (see [keyboard matrix](https://www.c64-wiki.com/wiki/Keyboard#Keyboard_Matrix): it's the `1` key).